Dan Breen

-Daniel Breen (11 August 1894 – 27 December 1969) was a volunteer in the Irish Republican Army during the Irish War of Independence and the Irish Civil War.
+Daniel Breen (11 August 1894 – 27 December 1969) was a member of the Irish Republican Army during the Irish War of Independence and the Irish Civil War.
 In later years he was a Fianna Fáil politician.

 Background

 Breen was born in Grange, Donohill parish, County Tipperary.
 His father died when Breen was six, leaving the family very poor.

 He was educated locally, before becoming a plasterer and later a linesman on the Great Southern Railways.

 Irish Revolutionary period

 War of Independence

 Breen was sworn into the Irish Republican Brotherhood in 1912 and the Irish Volunteers in 1914.
 On 21 January 1919, the day the First Dáil met in Dublin, Breen—who described himself as "a soldier first and foremost"—took part in the Soloheadbeg ambush.
 The ambush party of eight men, led by Séumas Robinson, attacked two Royal Irish Constabulary men who were escorting explosives to a quarry.
-The two policemen, James McDonnell and Patrick O’Connell, were fatally shot during the incident.
+The two policemen, James McDonnell and Patrick O'Connell, were fatally shot during the incident.
 The ambush is considered to be the first incident of the Irish War of Independence.